Anna Kolesárová: Aftermath

 Lukáč was the parish priest for the village of Pavlovce nad Uhom and later himself investigated her death.
 He interviewed the villagers and obtained signed statements from five witnesses.
 He then recorded the incident into his parish's chronicles and in the register noted that she died to defend her innocence.
-The Jesuit priest Michal Potocky also provided information about Kolesárová's life and the circumstances surrounding her death.
+The Jesuit priest Michal Potocký also provided information about Kolesárová's life and the circumstances surrounding her death.
 Despite this - and after the war had ended - the new socialist government of Czechoslovakia banned mention of the incident and enforced a strict ban on open gatherings at the grave site.

 The house that she once lived still remains.
 It now is used by an organization founded and dedicated to her for people of her age.
-The Domcek organization organizes volunteer work as well as social events and workshops.
-There are also frequent pilgrimages to her grave (three times per year, in February, April and August) while in Pavlovce nad Uhom there is a large gathering that is dedicated to her which is popular among adolescents.
+The Domček organization organizes volunteer work as well as social events and workshops.
+There are also frequent pilgrimages to her grave (three times per year, in February, April and August), while in Pavlovce nad Uhom there is a large gathering that is dedicated to her which is popular among adolescents.

 Beatification

 The beatification process commenced on 3 July 2004 after the Congregation for the Causes of Saints titled her as a Servant of God and declared "nihil obstat" (no objections) to the cause.
 The diocesan investigation into her life and murder was opened in Košice on 2 April 2005 and was closed on 14 February 2012 after hearing from 38 people.
 The C.C.S. later validated the diocesan process in Rome on 14 June 2013 and received the 650-paged Positio dossier from the postulation (officials leading the cause) in 2015 for evaluation.
 Theologians approved the cause following their assessment of the dossier as did the C.C.S. members later on 6 February 2018.

 Her beatification received official confirmation on 6 March 2018 after Pope Francis confirmed that Kolesárová had died "in defensum castitatis" (meaning to defend herself as a virgin).
 The beatification was celebrated in her native Slovakia on 1 September 2018 and around 30 000 people attended the Mass.

-The current postulator for this cause is Dr. Andrea Ambrosi.
+The current postulator for this cause is Doc.
+Andrea Ambrosi.
 The current vice-postulator is Juraj Jurica.